jameshoff-msft/bpa-backend/README.md

 2. Fill in Project name - must be unique (this name is used across most of the services created during this accelerator)
 3. Fill in resource group name
 4. Select your desired location
-5. Select your previously cloned repo's staticwebappstarter URI.
+5. Select your previously cloned repo's bpa-engine-frontend URI.
 6. Find your repository token
   i.
 On your github repo page, click your profile
   ii.
 Select Settings